AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Pre-requisites

 * You have completed the [Introduction to Adobe Experience Platform course](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2020.1) on Experience League and are familiar with Platform capabilities
-* You have access to an account provisioned with Adobe Experience Platform and Adobe Experience Platform Launch.
+* You have access to an account provisioned with Adobe Experience Platform and Adobe Experience Platform Data Collection (formerly Launch).
 * You are a System Administrator of that account or can have one complete several tasks in the [Configure Permissions](configure-permissions.md) lesson.

 ## Using this tutorial

 This tutorial combines tasks for both Data Engineers and Data Architects.
 Since it's an introductory-level tutorial, you should be able to complete the tasks for both roles.
 In each lesson, I call out the primary audience&mdash;Data Architects, Data Engineers, or both roles.
 Because many of the lessons build on what was implemented in earlier lessons, you should move through the lessons in order.
 I will call out which lessons can be skipped.
 If you want to, you could also tag team the tutorial with a colleague in the other role.

-Try to stick to the names assigned to various elements in the tutorial, as they are constantly referred to by these names.
-However, there are a few high-level containers that you may want to customize the names in case there are multiple people at your organization taking this tutorial.
-For example, you may want to name the Product Profile "Luma Tutorial Platform - Fred Bean" instead of just "Luma Tutorial Platform."
+As you create various Platform elements during this tutorial, try to stick to the names I recommend as much as possible.
+However, there are a few high-level element names that you may want to customize in case there are multiple people at your organization taking this tutorial simultaneously.
+For example, you may want to name the Platform sandbox "Luma Tutorial Platform - Fred Bean" instead of just "Luma Tutorial Platform."

 If you get stuck, try re-reading the instructions first, and then use the ![Log an issue](https://experienceleague.adobe.com/assets/img/feedback.svg) link on the sidebar of each page to contact me.